msouden/HIPAA-834-file-processor/README.md

 Also: https://edination.com/edi-formats.html for a vivid illustration of how fragmented this "standard" is.

-That said, if you can reverse engineer via context or have some internal documentation as to how the sectors implemented within your organization, this might be a passable framework for building a parser.
+That said, if you can reverse engineer via context or have some internal documentation as to how sectors were implemented within your organization, this might be a passable framework for building a parser.